andrewdempsey2018/Found-In-Translation/README.md

 ### **iso-639**

 To provide users with translated text on the pages, [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) were used to classify the users’ language on the page.
 When a user signs up, they can choose a country to be their default language on their account.
 If a user replies to or starts a thread, the text posted will be translated.

+### **Language Icons**

+We wanted to be able to display an icon for a language, however while researching we didn't feel that we could use country flags, as someone may speak a language, but not identify with the country flag for that language, as many areas can speak the same language.
+We eventually came across [Language Icons by Anand Chowdhary](https://github.com/AnandChowdhary/language-icons) which fit our thinking perfectly.

 ### **Google translation api**